hasibzunair/pynotify/pynotify/README.md

         destination: Takes in destionation email of type string subject(optional arguement): Takes in a string as an input (Default arg: None) msg(optional arguement): Takes in a message of type string as input (Default arg: None)
-        destination: Takes in destionation email of type string
     '''
 ```
 Sends an email with attachment(s) included.